 They have been used to help locate stolen cars, for Amber Alerts and to connect a series of crimes.
 They are also intended to deter crime.
 The license plate information is only one part of a police investigation, but having it available in a database significantly decreases the amount of time it can take to solve a crime.
 This, in turn, means our officers are more available to serve the community.

-How many are you buying, and where will they be used?
+How many are there, and where are they?

 The city originally had four vehicle mounted readers (in 2011).
-With the new purchase, we will have a total of eight.
-The city will also outfit 14 locations in the community with multiple readers each (locations are listed in the staff report) for a total of 51 fixed location readers.
+In 2017, the city replaced old ones and added new ones for a total of eight car-mounted readers.
+Also in 2017, the city put 51 readers at 14 locations (listed in the staff report) for a total of 51 fixed location readers.

 What do you say to people who are concerned about privacy?